alome007/Alome007/README.md

 ### Hi there 👋🏾👋🏽👋🏽

 My name is Alome Daniel.
-I'm an Android Engineer at [FasterFosto](http://fasterfosto.com/), currently working on [FasterFosto App](https://play.google.com/store/apps/details?id=com.fasterfosto) - an app that provides easy and reliable Logistics  services .
+I'm an Android Engineer at [FasterFosto](http://fasterfosto.com/), currently working on [FasterFosto App](https://play.google.com/store/apps/details?id=com.fasterfosto) - an app that provides easy and reliable Logistics  services.

 I enjoy developing for Android 🤖, and I think my favorite thing to talk about is Internet of Things.